frankaging/Reason-SCAN/README.md

-# ReaSCAN: Compositional Reasoning in Language Grounding
+# ReaSCAN: Compositional Reasoning in Language Grounding [Dataset Page with Live Demo] (https://reascan.github.io/)
 ReaSCAN is a synthetic navigation task that requires models to reason about surroundings over syntactically difficult languages.

 ## Contents